tobiasbriones/blog/philosophy/why-i-work-with-6-month-years/index.md

-but if you have impureness like vertical hierarchies you will have a pyramidal hierarchy and if you chop a pyramid in halves (use your imagination) the "peons" on the bottom will be doomed and "piglets" in the top will barely still have a smaller pyramids, so pyramids are not reusable.
+but if you have impureness like vertical hierarchies you will have a pyramidal hierarchy and if you chop a pyramid in halves (use your imagination) the "peons" on the bottom will be doomed and "piglets" in the top will barely still have a smaller pyramid, so pyramids are not reusable.

 Scalability is such a topic here, I will elaborate much more in a next article with my recent discoveries.
-I know I have pretty unique thoughts and discoveries because I'm a mathematician as is and an engineer as is, at same, while ordinary professionals are just how universities indoctrinate them: just a plain mathematician or a plain engineer, which is a vertical integration of knowledge (really bad).
+I know I have pretty unique thoughts and discoveries because I'm a mathematician as is, and an engineer as is, at the same time, while ordinary professionals are just how universities indoctrinate them: just a plain mathematician or a plain engineer, which is a vertical integration of knowledge (really bad).

 Check the popular function to compute the factorial, that is simple: